-The employer contribution rate applicable from 1 April 2023 is four times contributors' contributions.
-The rate will be reviewed again at 31 March 2023 and any change would be implemented from 1 April 2024.
+The employer contribution rate applicable from 1 April 2024 is four times contributors' contributions.
+The rate will be reviewed again using the 31 March 2024 financial statements and any change would be implemented from 1 April 2025.

 2 RELATED PARTIES